 (a) Service descriptions and conditions.
 Outpatient behavioral health services are covered for adults and children as set forth in this Section, unless specified otherwise, and when provided in accordance with a documented individualized service plan, developed to treat the identified mental health and/or substance abuse disorder(s).
 All services are to be for the goal of improvement of functioning, independence, or well being of the member.
 The services and treatment plans are to be recovery focused, trauma and co-occuring specific.
 The member must be able to actively participate in the treatment.
-Active participation means that the member must have sufficient cognitive abilities, communication skills, and short-term memory to derive a reasonable benefit from the treatment.
-The assessment must include a DSM multi axial diagnosis completed for all five axes from the most recent DSM version.
-All services will be subject to medical necessity criteria and will require prior authorization.
+Active participation means that the member must have sufficient cognitive abilities, communication skills, and short-term memory to derive a reasonable benefit from The assessment must include a DSM multi axial the treatment. diagnosis completed for all five axes from the most recent DSM All services will be subject to medical necessity version. criteria and will require prior authorization.
 For all outpatient behavioral health facilities, the OHCA, or its designated agent, will comply with established medical necessity criteria.
-Non prior authorized services will not be SoonerCare compensable with the exception of Mental Health Assessment by a Non-Physician, Alcohol and Drug Assessment, Mental Health Service Plan Development (moderate complexity), Alcohol and/or Substance Abuse Services (moderate complexity), Treatment Plan Development Crisis Intervention Services (by a LBHP and Facility based for adults), and Program of Assertive Community Treatment Services (PACT).
+Non prior authorized services will not be SoonerCare compensable with the exception of Mental Health Assessment by a Non-Physician, Alcohol and Drug Assessment, Mental Health Service Plan Development (moderate complexity), Alcohol and/or Substance Abuse Services Treatment Plan Development (moderate complexity), Crisis Intervention, and Adult Facility Based Crisis Stabilization.
+Services (by a LBHP and Facility based for adults), and Program of Assertive Community Treatment Services (PACT).
 Payment is not made for Outpatient Behavioral Health Services for children who are receiving Residential Behavioral Management Services in a Group Home or Therapeutic Foster Care unless authorized by the OHCA or its designated agent as medically necessary.
-Adults and children in Facility Based Crisis receive additional Intervention Services cannot Outpatient Behavioral Health Services outside of the admission and discharge Residents of nursing facilities are not eligible for dates.
-Outpatient Behavioral Health services.
+Adults and children in Facility Based Crisis Intervention Services cannot receive additional Outpatient Behavioral Health Services outside of the admission and discharge dates.
+Residents of nursing facilities are not eligible for Outpatient Behavioral Health services.

 (1) Mental Health Assessment by a Non-Physician.
-All agencies must assess the medical necessity of each individual to determine the appropriate level of care.
-The assessment must contain but is not limited to the following:
+All agencies must will assess the medical necessity of each individual to determine the appropriate level of care.
+The assessment must will contain but is not limited to the following: